 When thinking about investing in gold, don't just buy physical gold, such as coins or ingots.
 Alternatives to investing in gold include buying shares in gold mining companies or gold exchange-traded funds (ETFs).
-You can also invest in gold by trading options and futures contracts.
+You can also invest in gold by trading options and futures contracts, which can provide exposure to Gold and Silver Prices.
 Derivative markets are efficient ways to increase exposure to gold and are generally the most profitable, as well as providing the highest degree of leverage.
 However, for the average investor, derivative markets are inaccessible.

 Instead, a typical investor may be exposed to gold through mutual funds that buy gold or through gold ETFs that are traded as stocks on stock exchanges.
 The SPDR Gold Trust (GLD) ETF is popularly used; the Trust's investment objective is for its shares to reflect the price performance of gold bars.
 Investing in gold mining companies is an interesting way to combine gold investments with traditional stocks.
 By buying shares in a company that works with gold, investors can access the profits of gold without buying or selling it themselves.

 This form of investment can also reduce risks, as there are other business factors at play that can help protect investors from stable or falling gold prices.
 That said, investors do important research when looking for the right company to invest in.
 There are risks associated with the mining industry that may interfere with overall profits or even pose ethical issues.
 Always do your research when selecting a gold mining company to invest in.

 If you don't like investing in gold futures, you can try gold ETFs.
 Instead of owning a futures contract and paying attention to the maintenance margin, you can buy ETF stocks and expose yourself to gold.
 Three of the largest ETFs include SPDR Gold Shares (GLD), iShares Gold Trust (IAU) and the Aberdeen Standard Physical Gold Shares (SGOL) ETF.
 Before buying, make sure that the price is fair, that the gold is real and has been tested, and that you don't pay a higher premium for collector coins if you are only looking for pure gold.

 This form of investment also requires inventors to learn more about the risks of gold mining and partner companies.
 In exchange, those who deposit gold will receive a paper receipt that could be redeemed for their gold sometime in the future.
 Each contract represents a certain amount of gold and, depending on the specifications, can be paid in dollars or in physical gold.
 Gold futures are a good way to speculate on the rise (or fall) in the price of gold, and you could even accept the physical delivery of gold if you wish, although physical delivery is not what motivates speculators.

 Red Rock Secured pays for the shipping needed for all gold purchases, helps you diversify your retirement portfolio, and offers a 7-day price protection policy.
 You can also try American Hartford Gold Group, a family-owned company that offers you access to a wide range of gold and silver coins, in addition to easily setting up gold IRAs.
 Still, if an investor wants to own gold stocks to diversify a stock portfolio, they may want to consider an ETF for gold miners, such as Market Vectors Gold Miners (GDX).
 Keep in mind that ETFs and mutual funds that trade gold often invest in other commodities as well, meaning you'll rarely find a company that deals strictly in gold.

 The stock market broke out of a downtrend and changed its upward trend, and investors weren't as interested in owning gold as they were in insurance.
 Gold bars must be certified for weight and purity and usually have a serial number attached for safety reasons.
-In general, the futures market is for sophisticated investors and you'll need a broker that allows futures trading, and not all major brokers offer this service.
+In general, the futures market is for sophisticated investors and you'll need a broker that allows futures trading, and not all major brokers offer this service. .